FoveHMD/UnityPlugin/PluginGuide.md

 If you don't want to use the Gaze Object Detection feature and prefer to perform collider gaze ray casting manually, it is also possible.
 There are a number of convenience methods built out for you which determine if the user is looking at a given collider, or a collection of colliders.
 These methods are designed to be similar to many of the `Raycast` methods provided by Unity, just based on the user's gaze.
 As such, they're called `Gazecast`.
 You can find them on the `FoveInterface` class, check them out.
 They're pretty efficient and easy to use.
-The `GazeCastPolicy` property of the Fove settings allows you to choose to ignore or not gaze cast collisions when the user is closing one or two eyes.

 If you want to have even more control on what you are doing, you can also grab the combined gaze ray from the method `GetCombinedGazeRay()` of your `FoveInterface` instance and perform ray-casting/gazed object detection by yourself.